 Water in the Nebraska Sandhills is plentiful.
 It accounts for the continuity of human activity and the abundance of plants and wildlife.
-Precipitation, ground water, streams, lakes, wetlands, and man-made water sources are connected and work together in a complex system to provide life to the areas’s plant, animal, and human inhabitants.
+Precipitation, groundwater, streams, lakes, wetlands, and human-made water sources are connected and work together in a complex system, providing life for plants, animals, and people.

 The primary source of water in the area is precipitation.
-Due to high infiltration rates of the sandy soils and an impermeable later of bedrock, the ground water reservoir is vast.
-Run off is rare and only occurs during high and fast precipitation events.
+Due to the high infiltration rates of the sandy soils and an impermeable layer of bedrock, the groundwater reservoir is vast.
+Runoff is rare and only occurs during large and fast precipitation events.
 Most of the precipitation that falls in the Sandhills percolates through layers of sediment and ends up in the aquifer.
-In some areas, the aquifer is close to the surface and in other areas it is deep underground.
+In some areas, the aquifer is close to the surface, and in others, it is deep underground.
 The topography of the dunes influences this depth.
-The ground water reservoir regulates the hydrology of the Sandhills more than any other source.
-It, along with precipitation, feeds the streams, lakes, wetlands, and man-made water sources.
+The groundwater reservoir regulates the hydrology of the Sandhills more than any other source.
+It, along with precipitation, feeds the streams, lakes, wetlands, and human-made water sources.

 Streams are unique in their origin and in the fact that they have relatively very few tributaries, but flow at a steady rate.
 Major rivers originating in the Sandhills include the Snake, North Loup, Calamus, Middle Loup, and Dismal.
-The Niobrara river flows through the Sandhills but it originates in the high plains of Wyoming.
-There are also many small streams and creeks that feed into these 6 main rivers.
-Sandhills rivers and creeks are all fed by ground water resulting in very little erosion or head cutting.
-However, the ditching and straightening of creeks for agricultural purposes has lead to down cutting and changes to the overall hydrology of some localities.
+The Niobrara River flows through the Sandhills but originates in the high plains of Wyoming.
+Streams and creeks feed into these six main rivers.
+Sandhills rivers and creeks are supplied by groundwater resulting in very little erosion or head cutting.
+However, ditching and straightening streams for agricultural purposes has led to downcutting and changes to the overall hydrology of some localities.
 The Sandhills Task Force and its partners work with private landowners to restore the natural elevation and winding nature of these altered creeks.

-The number and size of lakes and wetlands varies spatially across the Sandhills, as well as seasonally and annually.
-Lakes occur in many locations, including between dunes, at stream headwaters, and in large basins.
-Precipitation is the primary source of water for lakes and wetlands and lake levels are directly influenced by rain fall events.
-Indirectly precipitation affects lake and wetlands by recharging the groundwater reservoir.
-Sandhill lakes are shallow; the deepest, Blue Lake in Garden County is only 14 feet deep.
-Most have depths of less than five feet.
-This creates a gradual change in vegetation from lake plants to marsh and meadow plants.
+The number and size of lakes and wetlands vary spatially across the Sandhills, seasonally and annually.
+Lakes occur in many locations, including between dunes, stream headwaters, and large basins.
+Rainfall events directly influence the primary water source for lakes and wetlands.
+Indirectly precipitation affects lakes and wetlands by recharging the groundwater reservoir.
+Sandhill lakes are shallow; the deepest, Blue Lake in Garden County, is only 14 feet deep.
+Most have depths of less than five feet, resulting in a gradual change in vegetation from lake plants to marsh and meadow plants.
 It may be hard to distinguish where lakes end and the marsh or wetland begins.

-Windmill and tank ponds have been installed by humans for the use by domesticated livestock.
-Many times wetlands result from spillage and overflow from these tanks.
-This has created habitat for many different types of plants and animals.
-Snails, insects, and tiger salamanders can be found in tanks and livestock ponds.
+Humans have installed windmills and tanks for use by domesticated livestock.
+Wetlands may result from spillage and overflow, creating habitats for many plants and animals.
+Snails, insects, and tiger salamanders live in tanks and livestock ponds.
 Birds can transport eggs of these species on their feet and create new biological communities in isolated areas.
-Damsel flies, dragon flies, and aquatic beetles benefit from these unique Sandhills ecosystems, which are directly fed by the fresh groundwater found under the dunes.
+Damselflies, dragonflies, and aquatic beetles benefit from these unique Sandhills ecosystems, which are directly fed by the fresh groundwater found under the dunes.

 Water in the Sandhills is a unique and complex system.
-Ground water, lakes, wetlands, and man made water sources are recharged directly by precipitation.
-The soil’s natural ability to filter percolating water through its layers results in high quality water.
-The large underground aquifer feeds the streams, lakes, wetlands, and man made water sources.
-Each water source features a unique biological habitat, but they are all connected in the complex hydrological cycle found in the Sandhills.
+Groundwater, lakes, wetlands, and human-made water sources are recharged directly by precipitation.
+The soil’s natural ability to filter percolating water through its layers increases the quality of this natural resource.
+The sizeable underground aquifer feeds the streams, lakes, wetlands, and human-made water sources.
+Each water source features a unique biological habitat.
+Still, they are all connected in the complex hydrological cycle found in the Sandhills.